strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 Client Key
 ^^^^^^^^^^

 This is a number or code assigned to each individual referred to the commissioned organisation.
-The client identifier is unique and stable for each individual witin the PHN.
+The client identifier is unique and stable for each individual within the PHN.

 :Field name: client_key